 Jaime Lee Peters is fairly new to the game of football and does not consider herself a talented player.
 But her hard work, dedication and commitment has made her one of the key players for the UWC Ladies FC.

-Recently, the 21-year-old goalkeeper was named the Player of the Match after she saved three out of four penalties taken in the Coke Cup final against Spurs Ladies Football Club, helping UWC win the Coke trophy for the third time in five years.
+Recently, the 21-year-old goalkeeper was named the Player of the Match after she saved three out of four penalties taken in the SAFA Cape Town Coca-Cola Cup final against Spurs Ladies Football Club, helping UWC win the trophy for the third time in five years [including 2013 and 2016].

 “It was one of the best moments for me,” she recalls.
 “It was a special Coke Cup final victory compared to the one we won two years ago.
 This time around I felt like I had a bit of an impact.
 There was something of me in there and I had everything to celebrate for.”